scieloorg/scielo_publishing_schema/README.md

 SciELO Publishing Schema
 ========================

-This repository is responsible to keep versioned the SciELO Publishing Schema.
+This repository is responsible for keeping track of SciELO Publishing Schema.

 The SciELO Publishing Schema is based on the NLM PubMedCentral Schema.